Lloyd Clark Fletcher: Investigation

-The initial investigation focused on those who had been evicted from the party by Phillip's father, however all of these men were eventually eliminated from the investigation once questioned.
+The initial investigation focused on those who had been evicted from the party by Phillips' father, however all of these men were eventually eliminated from the investigation once questioned.
 Fletcher first came to the attention of investigators when they were reviewing recently released sexual offenders living in the area.
 Due to his background, Fletcher captured the attention of detectives, however they were unable to substantiate his involvement in her murder.
 Fletcher had consented to a blood sample, which did match the semen found on vaginal swabs taken from Phillips.
 However, at the time of the murder, DNA technology had not yet arrived and so only a blood-type match was made which did not sufficiently link Fletcher definitively to the murder.
-The Queensland Government authorised a $50,000 reward for information leading to the apprehension of Phillip's murder on 8 August 1998.
+The Queensland Government authorised a $50,000 reward for information leading to the apprehension of Phillips' murderer on 8 August 1998.
 Fletcher would be charged with the murder 11 years later when DNA technology was developed, enabling investigators to conclude Fletcher was the contributor to the semen found in Phillips.